“The shock will be in me and everyone forever”

 “I am proud of how we act as a team and how we have stayed together through this tough period.
 I am excited and very grateful for the support received,” he said.
 Kjær.

-The Danish captain assured that they will go to Parken today, where they will face Belgium, with Eriksen “in our hearts and thoughts” and that they will play for him and all over Denmark.
+The Danish captain assured that they will go to Parken today, where they will face Belgium, with Eriksen “in our hearts and thoughts” and that they will play for him and for all of Denmark.

 The game against Finland was initially suspended by UEFA, but resumed almost two hours later.

-Finland, who made their debut in a great final phase, ended up taking the victory by 0-1 with a goal of Joel pohjanpalo at 59 minutes.
+Finland, which debuted in a great final phase, ended up taking the victory by 0-1 with a goal of Joel pohjanpalo at 59 minutes.